Al-Hira: Sources

+Current understanding of the city of Al-Hira largely relies on literary sources, and not archaeology which remains preliminary in the area.
+Most of this literature represents Arabic sources from the ninth and tenth centuries, largely filtered to later authors (like Al-Tabari) through three works of Hisham ibn al-Kalbi, all of which are lost.
+According to Philip Wood,the histories of al-Ḥīra pose the same set of problems for the modern commentator as the sources for seventh-century Islam; that is, they may tell us much more about the context in which they were transmitted and composed than they do about the events that they relate.The Arabic histories were interested in a number of key themes of the Al-Hiran past, particularly "genealogies of the kings; reports (akhbār) about specific kings; divergent narratives of the Arab settlers of al-Ḥīra; tales of the foundation of its monasteries; and accounts of the deeds of its bishops".

 Geography

 Ancient Al-Hira was located on the western bank of the Euphrates River, a few miles south of where modern-day Kufa stands.
 The historical site is near present-day Najaf, in what is now known as the Al-Hira Subdistrict of Al-Manathera District in Najaf Governorate.

 The old city lay close to a site called Al-Najaf, which today forms part of the larger Najaf-Kufa urban area.
 It also encompassed areas known historically as Al-Ja'arah or Al-Ja'ara, located near the Najaf Sea, including the modern town of Abu Sukhayr.
 According to a 2014 estimate, the population of this area was around 37,933.

 The total area of Al-Hira and its surrounding villages today is about 133 dunams (approximately 13.3 hectares).
 Several mosques are found throughout the region.
 In 1990, the municipality of Al-Hira was merged with that of Abu Sukhayr, but it was later restored as an independent local administration.

 Historically, Al-Hira formed part of the so-called "Najaf Triangle," a culturally rich zone consisting of Najaf, Kufa, and Al-Hira.
-These cities were historically and culturally interlinked, and Najaf eventually inherited Al-Hira’s urban and spiritual significance.
+These cities were historically and culturally interlinked, and Najaf eventually inherited Al-Hira's urban and spiritual significance.

 The city was located on the sedimentary plains of Mesopotamia, on the northwestern edge of the Samarra Desert.
 It is approximately 15 kilometers southwest of Kufa and about 10 kilometers southeast of Najaf.
 The landscape is flat and arid, situated between the Euphrates River and the seasonal lake known as the Najaf Sea.

 Al-Hira's open connection to the Arabian Peninsula meant that Arab tribes could reach the city freely.
 Its climate was dry and healthy, influenced by its proximity to the desert.
 Several canals branched off from the Euphrates to irrigate the region, making it one of the most fertile and productive agricultural areas in Iraq.